BA, Communicative Disorders and Sciences

 Not all undergraduate students enroll in clinical practicum courses EDSP 177 and EDAU 177.
-If you do not, please plan to meet with the Undergraduate Program Coordinator, Marcella McCollum, to complete a course substitution form.
+Please complete a course substitution form.

 The American Speech-Language and Hearing Association (ASHA) and the Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) have set educational and training standards which apply to all accredited training programs in communicative sciences and disorders.
 It is their recommendation that guided clinical observation hours should generally precede direct contact with clients, and that prospective graduate students should observe master clinicians in varied settings (i.e., schools, private practices, hospitals) and include observations of both assessment and intervention of children and adults with speech, language, and swallowing disorders.
 Examples of guided observations may include but are not limited to the following: